pfertyk/blog/content/009-vim-for-sane-people.md

 set smartcase
 set gdefault
 set hls
+set incsearch
 ```

-Using `\v` by default will make our regular expressions much simpler.
-Thanks to `set gdefault` you don't have to add a `/g` flag to make the search global (let's be honest, when was the last time you wanted to search something only in the current line?).
+First 2 lines set `\v` ('very-magic') as default option for searching.
+It will cause all characters except `a-zA-Z0-9_` to have special meaning, so if you want to use their literal meaning you will have to use the backslash.
+That makes it a lot easier to work with regular expressions.

+The `//` mapping makes it easy to search the currently selected text.

+Next 2 lines make the searching case insensitive by default, unless you start typing characters with different case.
+So searching for `base` will match both `base` and `Base`, but searching for `Base` will only match the latter.
+I find it quite useful.

+By default Vim searches only the current line.
+It is very unintuitive.
+Setting `gdefault` fixes this issue.

+Lastly, `hls` and `incsearch` highlight the search results as you type and move the coursor to the next available match.

 ### Windows